eslint/rfcs/designs/2026-updated-js-ts-parser/README.md

 1. **The core stops guessing.** Under `parseForESLint()`, ESLint can't tell parsing from scope analysis from anything else the parser decided to do.
 As a language, each of those is a separate, measurable step with a defined interface.
 2. **`SourceCode` is ours.** That's where the new control flow analysis is exposed.
 Rules get a real reachability query instead of hand-maintaining a segment set, and the fifteen core rules that use code path analysis today can be rewritten against something that isn't known-buggy.
-3. **TypeScript-specific rules can exist.** Rules for TypeScript syntax, the ones core has never accepted because core doesn't parse TypeScript, belong here.
+3. **TypeScript-specific rules can exist alongside JavaScript rules.** Rules for TypeScript syntax, the ones core has never accepted because core doesn't parse TypeScript, belong here.
 4. **Core rule behavior can be corrected per dialect.** The work already happening in [eslint/eslint#19173](https://github.com/eslint/eslint/issues/19173) has a home, and `meta.languages` from [RFC 135](https://github.com/eslint/rfcs/blob/main/designs/2025-rule-languages/README.md) is how a rule declares where it applies.

 The deduplication question that [Josh Goldberg raised in the 2024 discussion](https://github.com/eslint/eslint/discussions/18830) is the one to get right here.
 If the syntax-only extension rules move into the core rules and the type-aware ones don't, we've moved the boundary rather than removed it, from "ESLint syntax vs. TypeScript syntax and types" to "ESLint syntax and TypeScript syntax vs. types."
 That's a real improvement, and it's also not the end state.
-The end state requires typed linting, which is Phase 3 and not in this RFC.
+The end state requires typed linting, which is future Phase 3 and not in this RFC.

 We will also use Phase 2 as a time to evaluate the APIs that we expose to rules related to scopes and control flow.
 A lot of the patterns we use in ESLint's core rules are very inefficient (i.e., `prefer-const` walking through the scope tree to figure out if something is writable).
 There are a lot of questions about scope we can answer during the analysis phase and have that data prepared and easily retrievable by the time rules are executed.
 Ideally, for scopes, we'd come up with new APIs that can be polyfilled in the current rules to make transitioning to the new toolkit seamless.
 The only real caveat is with code path analysis, which will need to go through a breaking change to get where we need to be.
 (Which I think is acceptable because of how infrequently it's used.)